BJP dividing country in name of caste, creed, religion: Rahul Gandhi | Politics

 The Congress leader said the 6,713-km-long 'Bharat Jodo Nyay Yatra', which began from Manipur on January 14 and will culminate in Mumbai on March 20, is aimed at ''raising the sufferings of the people of the northeast region''.

-He also questioned the BJP for the huge unemployment in the country.
+He also questioned the BJP for the ''huge unemployment'' among the youth in the country.

-“In the BJP regime, neither the government was ready to hear the people's grievances nor did the media raise their issues.
-During the yatra, I am travelling for several hours from morning to evening and stop at places to hear the pain and sufferings of the people,” he said.
+''In the BJP regime, neither the government was ready to hear the people's grievances nor did the media raise their issues.
+During the yatra, I am travelling for several hours from morning to evening and stopping at places to hear the pain and sufferings of the people,'' he said.

+Addressing a public meeting at the Mallo Tarin government higher secondary school ground later in the evening, the Congress MP blamed the BJP-RSS for the ''civil war''-like situation in Manipur.

+He claimed that the ruling BJP in Manipur ''set the state on fire'' and ''handed over funds to a few businessmen''.
+Manipur has been rocked by ethnic violence since May last year and over 180 people were killed.

+Gandhi said that the main idea of the 'Bharat Jodo Nyay Yatra' was to ''open shops of love in the market of hatred''.

-Earlier, Gandhi was received by Arunachal Pradesh Congress Committee (APCC) president Nabam Tuki at the Gumto check gate in Papum Pare district, where the flag handover ceremony was held.
+The Congress leader also said he decided to start the yatra from the North East as the region is ''facing unprecedented price rise and unemployment''.
+Earlier, Gandhi was received by Arunachal Pradesh Congress Committee (APCC) president Nabam Tuki at the Gumto check gate in Papum Pare district, where the flag handover ceremony was held as part of the yatra.

 The flag handover ceremony was held between Tuki and Assam Pradesh Congress Committee president Bhupen Borah in the presence of senior party leaders from both states.